iluwatar/java-design-patterns/flyweight/README.md

 ## Real-World Applications of Flyweight Pattern in Java

 * [java.lang.Integer#valueOf(int)](http://docs.oracle.com/javase/8/docs/api/java/lang/Integer.html#valueOf%28int%29) and similarly for Byte, Character and other wrapped types.
-* Java’s String class, which uses the Flyweight pattern internally to manage string literals.
+* Java’s String class utilizes the Flyweight pattern to manage string literals efficiently.
-* GUI applications, where objects like fonts or graphical components are shared rather than duplicated.
+* GUI applications often use Flyweight for sharing objects like fonts or graphical components, thereby conserving memory and improving performance.

 ## Benefits and Trade-offs of Flyweight Pattern